hbp-HiBoP/HiBoP/Tutorial.md

 1. On the top menu, click on *Patient > Patients...*
 2. A new window opens, allowing to add, remove and edit patients of the project
 3. Click on the *+* button on the left side of the window to create a new patient
-4. Select "From scratch" and click on *OK* (as a side note, everytime you are presented with this dialog asking you to select the method you want to use to create an item, select "From scratch".
+4. Select "From scratch" and click on *OK* (on a side note, everytime you are presented with this dialog asking you to select the method you want to use to create an item, select "From scratch".
 You could be faster using other options, but we recommend you to always create items from scratch in this tutorial in order to get accustomed to the user interface)
 5. A new window opens, allowing the modification of the patient
 6. Fill all the required fields
 	* In the *Name* field, type "PatientA"